bdsinger/run_on_modified/README.md

     run_on_modified ~/Documents/table.txt ~/Documents/myscript.sh 1000

 which would monitor the file `table.txt` in your `Documents` folder for changes once per second, and if it changes run the script `myscript.sh` in your Documents folder.
-The script can be in any language, as long as it is marked executable, or you could run an existing command in your `PATH` you didn't write, like `ls`.
+The script can be in any language, as long as it is marked executable, or you could run an existing command in your `PATH` you didn't write, like `ls`, or a quoted shell command, like `'echo modified'`.

 `run_on_modified` watches changes to the filesystem rooted in the directory containing the target file.
 To do so, it uses a capability added to the C++ Standard Template Library in C++17, `std::filesystem`.